synqs/synqs.github.io/content/teaching/2021-QC-and-QI/index.md

 - Quantum computing hardware overview
 - Quantum information theory: basic concepts

-Dates and time: Mondays 14:15-16:00h, online on zoom (link will be provided in the exercise group system), first session on 12.04.2021, Tutorials: Wednesday 16:15-18:00h and Thursday 14:15-16:00h (Note that the time of the Thursday tutorial was changed compared to the time announced in the LSF.)
+Dates and time: Mondays 14:16-16:00h, online on zoom (link will be provided in the exercise group system), first session on 12.04.2021, Tutorials: Wednesday and Thursday 16:15-18:00h

 If you want to participate in this lecture, please sign up for the <a href="https://uebungen.physik.uni-heidelberg.de/v/1328">tutorials</a>.

-Course requirements: Basic knowledge of quantum mechanics (Theoretical Physics IV) and basic programming skills are required.
+Course requirements: Basics knowledge of quantum mechanics (Theoretical Physics IV) and basic programming skills are required.

 Mode of examination: The grade will be based on a written exam.